 While skin temperature isn't something that can really be focused on alone (the environment can affect temperature, for example) when paired with blood oxygen levels and heart rate, it can give more a detailed insight into your overall health.
 Other trackers on the market have begun to use skin temperature as a health metric, with Fitbit adding it to the Fitbit Sense last year.

 But the Apple Watch, a device that's regarded as the best smartwatch around and is flush with health-tacking tech, has yet to gain skin temperature measuring sensors.
-So the Whoop 4.0 has an ace up its sleeve, though Apple is said to have been working on skin temperature measuring since 2019, so maybe the feature will arrive in the Apple Watch 7.
+So the Whoop 4.0 has an ace up its sleeve, though Apple is said to have been working on skin temperature measuring since 2019, but the feature didn't arrive with the Apple Watch 7.

 Another new feature are the "haptic alerts" of the Whoop 4.0 designed so "that members can set to wake them up through gentle vibrations at the optimal time based on their sleep needs and cycles."
 In other words, the new Sleep Coach feature will use vibrations to wake you up based on your sleep cycle, rather than when you set your alarm.